devstark-com/vue-google-charts/README.md

     :options="chartOptions"
   />
 ```
-Using `settings` prop you can specify any loader setting available for google charts loader:
+Using `settings` prop you can specify any setting available for google charts loader:
 `packages`, `language`, `callback`, `mapsApiKey`.

 See more on [available setting](https://developers.google.com/chart/interactive/docs/basic_load_libs#load-settings)